-- 10.1 The school provides an orientation program for all new students. - 10.2 The school provides age-appropriate counseling services to assist and support the student body. - 10.3 There are procedures for identifying and supporting students with learning differences; mission-appropriate resources are available for identifying and meeting students' learning needs. - 10.4 Mission-appropriate clubs and extracurricular activities are offered to students.
-Appropriate staffing, supervision and resources are allocated for these activities.
-10.5 The school's programs, services and facilities encourage the adoption of a healthy, active lifestyle. - 10.6 The school assists students, faculty, staff and parents in understanding physical and mental health issues and concerns. - 10.7 The school acknowledges the intellectual, social, physical, aesthetic, and emotional needs of its students, and they are addressed in all aspects of the curriculum and educational program. - 10.8 Athletic offerings are aligned with the school's mission, carefully planned and executed, and have appropriate staffing, supervision and resources for these activities.
-10.9 The school provides adequate services for college counseling, placement and career planning. - 10.10 Policies, training and practices are in place to ensure that faculty, staff and students work collaboratively to build positive and appropriate relationships.
+- 10.1 The school provides an orientation program for all new students. - 10.2 The school provides developmentally-appropriate counseling services to assist and support the student body. - 10.3 There are procedures for identifying and supporting students with learning differences; mission-appropriate resources are available for identifying and meeting students' learning needs. - 10.4 Mission-appropriate clubs and extracurricular activities are offered to students.
+Appropriate staffing, supervision and resources are allocated for these activities. - 10.5 The school's programs, services and facilities encourage the adoption of a healthy, active lifestyle, acknowledging the intellectual, social, physical, and emotional needs of its students - 10.6 The school assists students, faculty, staff and parents in understanding physical and mental health issues and concerns. - 10.7 Athletic offerings are aligned with the school's mission, carefully planned and executed, and have appropriate staffing, supervision and resources for every aspect of these activities. - 10.8 In advance of graduation or completion of program, the school provides adequate services for mission-based college counseling, school placement and career planning. - 10.9 The school enacts policies, training and practices to ensure that faculty, staff and studentswork collaboratively to build positive and appropriate relationships. - 10.10 The school has a procedure for identifying students whom it can no longer effectively serve and for counseling the student and their parents in their search for a more suitable schooling option.